Marina Verenikina: Career

-In October 2014 Marina appeared at The Grammy Museum In March 2015 Marina released her first Tour Documentary, "Enjoy The Ride," filmed during her 2014 U.S. Summer Tour, C Minor To Shining Sea.
+In October 2014 Marina appeared at The Grammy Museum.

+In March 2015 Marina released her first Tour Documentary, "Enjoy The Ride," filmed during her 2014 U.S. Summer Tour, C Minor To Shining Sea.

 In 2017 Marina released her next fan-sponsored album, Born To The Stars.
-The official music video featured cameos from Steel Panther, David Ellefson of Megadeth, Thomas Ian Nicholas of American Pie and Jill Sobule, among many others.
+The official music video featured cameos from Steel Panther, Bruce Kulick of KISS, David Ellefson of Megadeth, Thomas Ian Nicholas of American Pie and Jill Sobule, among many others.

-In December 2018 Marina traveled to Moscow with the Grammy Museum team to open the first ever Grammy Museum exhibit in Russia.
+In December 2017 Marina traveled to Moscow with the Grammy Museum team to open the first ever Grammy Museum exhibit in Russia.

+In 2021 Marina started writing children's songs.
+She writes lyrics for all of the songs on the Kote Kitty YouTube channels, with over 1,000,000,000 views to date.

+In January 2025 Marina released a new single, Symphony & Metal, featuring David Ellefson of Megadeth and Bruce Kulick of KISS.

+In February 2025, Marina's Russian-language song "Runaway Train / Я Как Стрела" was featured on Marvel's Your Friendly Neighborhood Spider-Man Season 1, Episode 4, on Disney+.

+In April 2025, Marina's song "Begu", the Russian language version of her song "Run", appeared in The Amateur (2025 film), a 20th Century Studios movie starring Rami Malek (who also produced) and Laurence Fishburne.

+On June 11, 2025, Marina's Russian-language rendition of Kylie Minogue's 2001 hit Can't Get You Out of My Head aired in end credits of Nine Perfect Strangers Season 2, Episode 5 on Hulu.

 Personal life

 She became an American citizen in 2006.

 She currently lives in Los Angeles with her husband and their daughter, Violetta, and regularly performs on Twitch.